 Frame Validation Check Procedure

+The TC Channel Coding and Synchronization Recommended Standard (reference [6]) shall be used as the specification for the Channel Coding Sublayer immediately below this procedure.

 The Frame Validation Checks shall be applied to all incoming Transfer Frames.

 Failure to pass any test within the Frame Validation Checks shall cause the Transfer Frame to be rejected (discarded).